tailwindlabs/tailwindcss/source/docs/border-color.blade.md

 ## Responsive

-To control the background color of an element at a specific breakpoint, add a `{screen}:` prefix to any existing background color utility.
-For example, use `md:bg-green` to apply the `bg-green` utility at only medium screen sizes and above.
+To control the border color of an element at a specific breakpoint, add a `{screen}:` prefix to any existing border color utility.
+For example, use `md:border-green` to apply the `border-green` utility at only medium screen sizes and above.

 For more information about Tailwind's responsive design features, check out the [Responsive Design](/docs/responsive-design) documentation.